pongo-pygmaeus/tdd_ci_and_cute_animals/README.md

 - bundle exec rspec spec/
 ```

-Use Heroku account information to deploy to that service
-(Set up your app on Heroku like you normally would prior
+Use Heroku account information to deploy to that service (Set up your app on Heroku like you normally would prior
 to filling in these fields)

 To get the `api_key` field, run `travis encrypt $(heroku auth:token) --add deploy.api_key` in your local project directory.
-Also, you need to
-run `gem install travis` before running the previous command.
+Also, you may need to run `gem install travis` before running the previous command if you do not have the Travis CI command line tools installed.
 ```
 deploy:
   provider: heroku